 - Items that are tattered, yellowed, musty, and/or stained

 - Items that are highlighted, written in, or that have loose pages

 - Computer software and computer manuals

 - DVDs that have visible wear

 - VHS Movies, cassette tapes, 8-tracks, or vinyl

 Your items will be accepted at the Desk during business hours.
 Receipts are available for donated items, though staff cannot place a monetary value on them.

 Invest in the library and leave a legacy of learning for future generations.
 Checks can be made out to the Monticello Public Library mentioning "Endowment Fund" in the memo field and mailed to the library at 512 E. Lake Ave, PO Box 149, Monticello, WI 53570 attn: Director.
 Funds are added to our account with the South Central Library System Foundation and invested to grow for future projects.
 Other methods of donations include gifts of cash, securities, property, bequests, beneficiary designations, memorials, and stocks.

 You can also support your library by contacting to your local, state, and federal elected officials with testimonials about how your library has helped you and how important libraries are to you.
-Contact our staff at email@example.com or 608-938-4011 if you need assistance finding your elected officials.
+Contact our staff at info [at] monticellopubliclibrary.org or 608-938-4011 if you need assistance finding your elected officials.